 - Variable Annuities – These annuities as the name suggests are variable in nature and give an opportunity for investors to generate a high rate of returns by investing in equity or bonds.
 Income will depend on the performance of these assets.
 This is meant for investors who are ready to take the risks

 - There are no particular types of 401k accounts.

-Annuity vs 401k Head to Head Differences
+Annuity vs 401k Comparative Table

 |Purpose||An annuity is an Insurance Product||401k is a retirement product or plan offered by the employer|

-|Tax||An annuity is not tax deductible||401k offers a double tax benefit.
+|Tax||An annuity is not tax-deductible||It offers a double tax benefit.
 Taxes need not be paid until the money is taken out for retirement.
 Due to the monthly contributions, the amount of taxes paid is also reduced|

 |Withdrawals||The annuity withdrawals are not tax deductible but they do allow for IT deferral||When money is taken out from the account the entire amount is taxable|